Valentynaa/SampleApplications/Shopify/README.md

 # Getting Started

-This guide goes over everything needed to run the iQmetrix Shopify Integration App.
+This guide provides all the steps neccessary to run the iQmetrix Shopify Integration App.

 The intended audience for this guide are developers interested in extending the Shopify Integration App.

 ---